nls1729/nls1729.github.io/images/hot_corners/README.txt

            If the user sets the Activities Overview Hot Corner from OFF to ON during a Ubuntu Session the user is alerted by a message.
-           If the user does not want to use the Activities Configurator, or should be disabled or removed.
+           If the user does not want to use the Activities Configurator, it should be disabled or removed.
 If extension remains enabled, the extension will repeat the process described above of setting the Activities Overview Hot Corner to OFF at the start of the next Ubuntu Session.